vchandwani/react-blog/README.md

 1. Run "npm install" in the extracted folder
 2. Run "npm start" to view the project

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+3. Run "npm run deploy" to deploy app on GitHu Pages This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts